On this page

 - Keywords and tags.

-- Useful data like telephone numbers, SKU, ISBN, and other such identifying attributes.
+- Valuable data like telephone numbers, SKU, ISBN, and other identifying attributes.

 - For display only: image and other URLs, price, brand logos, SKU.

-- Short descriptions intended for display only.
+- Short descriptions only intended for display.
 Short descriptions usually summarize what’s in a longer description.
-So the logic would be to have a simple description for display and a less-readable one with keywords and text used for search purposes only.
+You may have a description for display and one with keywords (only used for search purposes).